 How to Overcome Workplace Bullying: From a Legal Point of View

-How to Overcome Workplace Bullying: Awareness is Key
+How to Overcome Workplace Bullying: Word to the Wise

-Workplace bullying is a real problem that everyone should have an awareness of, it affects the mental health of the employees and the business as well.
+Workplace bullying is a real problem that we should be able to combat.
+It affects the mental health of our employees and the business as well.
 Companies should not tolerate bullies as they directly harm their reputation.
 Finally, targets should reach out for help and be aware of their rights for a safe work environment.
 That’s the answer to how to overcome workplace bullying!